isomerpages/moe-presbyterianhigh/_cca/Sports/Volleyball (Boys & Girls).md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/2023images/CCAs%202023/volleyball1.png">
 </div>
-<p>The Volleyball Team seeks to nurture a generation of athletes with a deep
+<p>The Volleyball team seeks to nurture a generation of athletes with a deep
 passion for playing volleyball and a strong sense of service.
 Our volleyballers commit themselves to intense training in order to master the fundamental skills and the competitive aspects of the game.
 They acquire sportsmanship,